dhis2/developer-portal/docs/guides/ai-development.md

 -   [Claude Code](https://docs.claude.com/en/docs/claude-code/overview): a CLI agent from Anthropic that runs in your terminal and reads from a project directory.
 This is the agent the DHIS2 skill is primarily tested with.
 -   [Cursor](https://docs.cursor.com/): an IDE that wraps editing and chat together, with built-in agent modes.
 -   [GitHub Copilot](https://docs.github.com/en/copilot): available as an inline assistant in many editors and as a more autonomous agent mode.
+-   [OpenAI Codex](https://developers.openai.com/codex/cli): a terminal-first CLI agent from OpenAI that reads your project, proposes changes, and runs commands behind an approval workflow.
+-   [Aider](https://aider.chat/): an open-source, terminal-based AI partner that works with almost any model (including local ones) and can commit changes to git.

 For occasional questions or quick lookups, a chat assistant in the browser is fine.
 For real feature work, use an agent that has direct access to your files so it can read what is already there before suggesting changes.